microprediction/timemachines/FAQ.md

 ### FAQ 4: What are the drawbacks?
-Autonomous prediction is hard and there's only subsidized lunches.
+Autonomous prediction is hard and in this world there are only only subsidized lunches, not free ones.

 There are also limitations of the skater approach.
 The simple data model in *y*, *a* is not well suited to problems where exogenous data comes and goes, and therefore cannot easily be represented by a vector of fixed length (you might consider a dictionary interface instead, as with the river package).